 This weekly get-together offers all new mothers and their babies the opportunity to share and network about life with your new baby!
 The group is led by an experienced Elliot Hospital Registered Nurse who is also an International Board Certified Lactation Consultant.
 Topics shared include feeding, crying, sleeping, relationships, and finding your new balance in life.
 Guest speakers are invited throughout the year.

-The Memory Garden Service is held rain or shine in May on the Sunday of Memorial Day weekend at 1pm.
+The Memory Garden Service is held rain or shine in May on the Sunday before Memorial Day.

 Inpatient Postpartum Depression Risk Assessment

 During your hospital stay, you will be given a “Postpartum Depression Risk Assessment”.
 An 11-item questionnaire is distributed to every new mother after birth, which screens for risk factors for developing postpartum depression (PPD).
 Moms “at risk” will receive focused attention from the Elliot Behavioral Health team.
 You will be offered visits by the Visiting Nurse Association (VNA), and if needed, referral to a Behavioral Health specialist.
 You are encouraged to attend the New Mom’s Group to make connection with other new Moms.
 This network of new Moms is important to your health and wellbeing.
 By screening universally, we hope to reduce the stigma of discussing maternal depression, by encouraging parents and healthcare providers to talk about it as a common complication of childbirth.

 Disclaimer for Postpartum Depression Resources links: